20LitersAdmin/filterbuildscheduler/docs/chip_notes.md

 - don't create Interactions on Staff Constituents (@20liters.org emails) <-- thought, maybe, why not?
 - emails to/from non-Constituents => ignored

-### CauseVox
-- transaction happens in Causevox =>
-  -- look for Constituent by email
-  -- create a Constituent if necessary
-    --- create a Email for Constituent
-    --- create an Address for Constituent
-  -- create a Transaction on Constituent

 ### FilterBuildScheduler
 - person registers for a filter build =>
   -- look for Constituent by email